 The event closed with international trivia & prizes.
 The Intercultural Council will be hosting a new event in campus in January 2013.

 This was originally published on the independent student newspaper The Omega, while I was a Journalism exchange student at Thompson Rivers University (TRU) in 2012.
-You can see this experience on my Spanish blog #fromkamloops.
+You can read more about this experience on my Spanish blog #fromkamloops.
 Read the article online on The Omega’s website or the print version on Pinterest.